-NOTE:
+NOTES:

-- a) It's not possible to configure the TX settings of an Emerald TX device. - b) A user can configure the HTTP_Enable attribute for Emerald RX deivces but it not possible to configure the Power Mode setting for Emerald RX devices.
+- a) It's not possible to configure the TX settings of an Emerald 4K TX device. - b) A user can configure the HTTP_Enable attribute for Emerald RX devices, but it is not possible to configure the Power Mode setting for Emerald RX devices.